-To maintain and enhance the predominantly single storey, inner-urban, historic character of the precinct.
-To ensure higher density developments are suitably located and do not detract from the surrounding heritage properties.
+To maintain the precinct's predominantly single storey, inner-urban, historic character and enhance the precinct's landscape character.
 This will be achieved by:

-- Ensuring buildings are consistently setback from front boundaries to retain the existing streetscape rhythm; - Ensuring new developments and additions respect the predominant building scale and forms of the immediate streetscape; - Encouraging design that integrates with the heritage styles of the precinct; - Ensuring car parking structures do not dominate the streetscape; - Encouraging low or open style front boundary treatments; and - Focusing higher density development in streetscapes already characterised by apartments, such as Hill Street and the north side of Denham Street.
+- Encouraging the retention of large trees; - Ensuring buildings are consistently setback from the front boundary to retain the existing streetscape rhythm; - Ensuring new developments and additions respect the predominant building scale and forms of the streetscape; - Ensuring car parking structures do not dominate the streetscape; - Maximising soft landscaping and minimising areas of hard surfaces; and - Encouraging low front fences.